Sathish-M-R/talk-llama-fast/README.md

 ## Requirements
 - Windows 10/11 x64
 - python, cuda
-- nvidia GPU with 12 GB vram, but i guess you can try with 8 GB.
-Also you can try to use CPU instead of GPU, but it will be slow (you need to build cpu version yourself).
+- nvidia GPU with 12 GB vram, but you can try with 8 GB.
+Also you can try to use CPU instead of GPU, but it will be slower (you need to build cpu version yourself).
 - For AMD, macos, linux, android - first you need to compile everything.
 I don't know if it works.
 - Android version is TODO.